A Local’s Guide To Studios For Rent In Singapore

 Where to find a studio for rent in Singapore

-Rental prices for studios can vary greatly across the island, with location being one of the key factors influencing price.
+Rental prices for whole unit studios can vary greatly across the island, with location being one of the key factors influencing price.

-Proximity to the city centre and connectivity via public transport have a huge impact on rents, with properties located within walking distance of MRT stations located less than five stops from Raffles Place usually commanding a premium.
+Proximity to the city centre and connectivity via public transport have a huge impact on rents, with places to rent in singapore located within walking distance of MRT stations located less than five stops from Raffles Place usually commanding a premium.

 Other factors that can influence rent include the relative age of the property, the availability of recreational facilities such as gyms and swimming pools and the quality of fixtures and fittings.
 As one would expect, furnished or semi-furnished apartments charge a premium compared to unfurnished ones.